Native American Graves Protection and Repatriation Act: Slack Farm and Dickson Mounds

 The 1987 looting of a 500-year-old burial mound at the Slack Farm in Kentucky, in which human remains were tossed to the side while relics were stolen, made national news and helped to galvanize popular support for protection of Native American graves.
 Likewise, several protests at the Dickson Mounds site in Illinois, where numerous Indian skeletons were exposed on display, also increased national awareness of the issue.

 Challenges

-A few archeologists are concerned that they are being prevented from studying ancient remains which cannot be traced to any historic tribe.
+A number of archeologists are concerned that they are being prevented from studying ancient remains which cannot be traced to any historic tribe.
 Many of the tribes migrated to their territories at the time of European encounter within 100–500 years from other locations, so their ancestors were not located in the historic territories.
 The issue has repeatedly stalled archaeological investigations, such as in the case of the Spirit Cave mummy; fears have been voiced that an anti-scientific sentiment could well have permeated politics to an extent that scientists might find their work to be continuously barred by Native Americans rights activists.